 Point Pelee is an extremely popular National Park, so the spring and fall shoulder seasons are ideal times to visit and few people object to Victor being his adventure loving self.
 At times, we had trails to ourselves.

 Yes, dogs can go in the educational Visitor’s Centre and on the shuttle to the point.
 Picnics tables and shelters are throughout the park but there’s no camping.
 Private campsites exist in the region, along with cottage rentals and B&Bs, though few allow dogs.
-We ‘pupped out’ of rustic accommodations and end up at the pet-friendly Talbot Trail Inn and Suites motel in town.
+We ‘pupped out’ of rustic accommodations and end up at the pet-friendly Talbot Trail Inn and Suites motel (affiliate link) in town.

 Good enough place to hang our jackets … ok, more about that next.